waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### rancher.notification_create_user

-A notification for created rancher user
+A notification for created rancher user.
+The recipients is the user who requested the creation.

 #### Templates